-Targets for each natural community (ecosystem) type were derived from conservation and restoration targets identified in conservation and recovery plans within the Delta and Suisun Marsh (Council 2019, Delta Plan Amendment, Appendix Q4 Conservation and Recovery Plan Target Species -Preliminary Draft).
+Targets for each natural community (ecosystem) type were derived from conservation and restoration targets identified in conservation and recovery plans within the Delta and Suisun Marsh (Delta Plan, Appendix Q4).
 These conservation and recovery plans include overlapping actions (e.g., the CVFPP Giant Garter Snake Recovery Plan and Tidal Marsh Recovery Plan include targets for the tidal wetland ecosystem).

-Table 1 shows net increase of target acres by ecosystem type, and associated recovery and/or conservation plans with source references provided.
-Targets from recovery and conservation plans with geographically larger footprints, such as the CVFPP Conservation Strategy (DWR 2016a,b), were proportionally calculated for the Delta and Suisun Marsh region.
+The table below shows net increase of target acres by ecosystem type, and associated recovery and/or conservation plans with source references provided.
+Targets from recovery and conservation plans with geographically larger footprints, such as the CVFPP Conservation Strategy (DWR 2016a, DWR 2016b), were proportionally calculated for the Delta and Suisun Marsh region.